radoveden/gettingandcleaningdata/CodeBook.md

 - walking_downstairs
 - walking_upstairs

+##Columns
-For the rows I kept the names as described in features_info.txt.
-I remember you I retained only the mean() and std() values here
+For the columns I kept the names as described in features_info.txt.
+I retained only the mean() and std() values here